whbrewer/dqn/README.md

 ## Introduction

-This code solves the Unity ML-Agents Banana Collector environment.
-In this environment, there are four possible actions:
+This code solves the Unity ML-Agents Banana Collector environment using a deep Q-network reinforcement algorithm implemented using PyTorch.
+In the Bananas environment, there are four possible actions:

 * 0 - walk forward
 * 1 - walk backward